Estate Planning Checklist: What You Need Before You Turn 60

 3. How often should I update my estate plan?

 I recommend reviewing your estate plan every 2–3 years or after any major life event — marriage, divorce, birth of a grandchild, inheritance, or relocation.
-At Manna Wealth Management, we help clients stay up to date automatically during annual reviews.

 4. Is estate planning only for wealthy individuals?